Katherine Fleming International Development Award

 Katie dedicated her life’s work to overcoming child poverty in Africa.
 At the time of her death, Fleming worked for the United Nations Children’s Fund where she was committed to human rights and defense of those rights on behalf of children everywhere.
 Family and friends created the Katherine Fleming International Development Award in loving memory of her lifetime dedication to supporting the elimination of child poverty in Africa.

 Each year, an African woman leader from Coady International Institute’s Diploma in Development Leadership receives the prestigious award at StFX Homecoming Coffee with Coady event.
-This year marks the 20th anniversary of the award with a celebration planned Oct.
-5, 2019 to further honour Katie’s memory.

 Want to support the Katherine Fleming award?